 Increasingly Michael Nyman’s films are shown all over the world as part of film festivals and exhibitions.
 We welcome enquiries from curators and event directors and you can see what events are currently planned via our events section.

 Said Nyman's film editor, Max Pugh:

-"In his practice as a film-maker, Michael observes life through the lens in much the same way he composes music: he shoots whatever stimulates or distracts him for no purpose other than to simply record what is there.
+"In his practice as a film-maker, Michael observes life through the lens, shooting whatever stimulates or distracts him for no purpose other than to simply record what is there.